 • offers food children do not like or want to eat

 We are constantly aiming to improve and develop this service to best support the needs of the student; we have increased the number of outlets available for students to purchase food from.
 Students often support with menu creation especially within the main meals area.

-The school was successful in gaining the Food Hygiene Rating at the highest level (Grade 5) in Dec 2014.
+The school was successful in gaining the Food Hygiene Rating at the highest level (Grade 5).
 This is in recognition of the work carried out by the team on a routine basis to keep our kitchens spotless.

 It is essential that if you are eligible for Free School Meals that you claim as the school will receive additional funding as well as your child being able to choose a daily healthy lunch.

 Your child will be eligible for Free School Meals, if you get any of the following support: